Optimal day-ahead offering strategy for large producers based on market price response learning: Case study

 After all these steps are done, we will finally get an estimated marginal price.
 Profits for the GENCO can be computed as the product of the dispatched quantities (those blocks below the resulting marginal price) times the marginal price minus the production costs of this energy.

 These out-of-sample results have been computed for different levels of risk aversion ($\chi$) and price flexibility ($\sigma_t^i$).
 Table \ref{tab:oos_results} summarizes the main obtained insights.
-The third column of the table shows the average daily profit for the GENCO in June 2019.
-The fourth and fifth columns indicate the first and third quantiles over the profit distribution.
-We find the variance of the profit rightwards.
-Finally, the mean hourly marginal price is computed.
+The third column of the table shows the total daily profit increments for the GENCO in June 2023 when deviating her optimal offering from the production costs.
+The fourth and fifth columns indicate the first and third quantiles over this daily profit increment distribution.
+These two values will give us an interval guess of what value we should expect the profit increment to be.
+We find its standard deviation rightwards, to finally compute the mean hourly marginal price of the market.

-The first and one of the most important results that we can confirm out-of-sample is that allowing the large GENCO offers to deviate from marginal costs makes the market marginal price to increase.
-Besides, the risk-neutral GENCO makes this marginal price increase more than the risk averse GENCO.
+The first and one of the most important results that we can confirm out-of-sample is that allowing the large GENCO offers to deviate from marginal costs makes the market marginal price increase.
+Notice that the mean day-ahead price offering at production cost would be 96.66 \euro{}/MWh.

-For a risk-neutral GENCO, the maximum mean profit is obtained for price flexibility of 15\%, whereas for risk averse GENCO the maximum profit takes place at a price flexibility level of 5\%.
-Furthermore, we can see how the average profit for the risk-neutral GENCO is always above the case where no price flexibility is allowed.
-On the other hand, for a risk-averse GENCO, the mean profit is not improved at a flexibility level of 15\%.
-In general, we can assume that there is some level of flexibility upon which profits stop increasing, this is where the offering curves from the competitors may start determining the marginal price.

-Regarding profit quantiles and variance, no significant differences are appreciated.
-Only quantiles seem to decrease as the price flexibility increases, suggesting that more atypical values appear in the right tail of the profit distribution, making the mean profit to generally increase.
+Furthermore, for both the risk-neutral and risk-averse GENCOs, their profit increments are directly related to the price flexibility that we allow them to take.
+This fact makes our stochastic results previously exposed true also in a real market test.
+We can see how the total profit increment for the risk-neutral GENCO is higher than the one for the risk-averse producer for all cases of price flexibility levels.

+Regarding the profit increment quantiles, i.e., on which values we expect the increment in profit to move on a daily basis; we can see that the range of values increases when also increasing the price flexibility level.
+For example, we can notice that for the 5\% flexibility level, a daily profit increase with the optimal strategy should be expected to be below 20,000 \euro{}.

+In relation to the deviation of the profit increment when the optimal strategy is chosen, the risk-averse producer is not able to hold this variability as well as the risk-neutral GENCO.
+This fact can also be seen in the first quantile, which is generally lower in the risk-averse GENCO case, except for the 15\% flexibility level.
+This is due to some specific days where the risk-averse optimal strategy is worse than offering at marginal cost, which can now be checked in the graphical analysis.